Blu ray film reviews – Jurassic Park.

 Some people may find the children a little annoying as they tend to shriek and scream during some of the more frenetic dinosaur attack scenes, personally i thought they were ok and did a good job with the material given to them but its worth mentioning as not everyone will share my opinion.
 The main theme may be a little overused, though i still enjoyed it.

 I did not like the packaging for the Jurassic Park trilogy, i think it will damage easily, its already showing signs of wear and tear, and i would prefer individual cases for each movie.

-Transfer quality is good in some scenes but drops to just average in other scenes, i saw mild halos in some scenes which are visible around high contrast areas of the image, sometimes it's subtle and at other times it stands out more, the most detailed moments of the film are scenes where film grain is prominent.
-Universal have applied digital noise reduction to some scenes and fine detail drops during those moments, some of these scenes contain halo's and i think this is due to edge sharpening being applied in order to compensate for grain reduction.
+Transfer quality of Jurassic Park can be considered good in some scenes but drops to very average in other moments, i saw mild halos in various scenes, these are visible around high contrast areas of the image, sometimes it’s subtle and at other times it stands out more, the most detailed moments of the film are scenes where film grain is prominent.
+Universal have applied digital noise reduction to some scenes and fine detail drops during those moments, some of these scenes contain halo’s and i think this is due to edge sharpening being applied in order to compensate for grain reduction.

 Long distance and medium camera setups exhibit some degree of edge sharpening to varying levels and show grain reduction also to varying levels, closeups seem much better although i still noticed the odd halo, there is also a little gate weave during the opening credits, thats not really an issue, the halos visible on some scenes are an issue.